You want to become a better writer.

 Go so far as to write Dear So-and-So at the top of your document (I do).

-You have the editing process for smoothing out the rough edges.
-But the ideas have to come first.
+You’ll edit to smooth out the rough edges, but the ideas have to come first.

-Anything you can do to coax uninhibited ideas out of your head will make you a better writer.
-A small shift in thinking at the beginning of your writing session is all it takes.
+Anything you can do to coax uninhibited ideas out of your mind will make you a better writer.
+A small shift in thinking at the beginning of your writing session may be all it takes.

 5. Steal from other writers